Hong Kong mortuaries hit capacity as COVID deaths climb | Health

 Separately, the city's Education Secretary said international schools could maintain their original term dates, after widespread confusion over summer school holidays.
 Kevin Yeung said international schools could continue with online classes through March and April, while local schools will take an early break for the summer from March until mid-April.

 School campuses are expected to be used by the government in March as authorities roll out compulsory testing of the city's 7.4 million population.
-The government has not ruled out a city-wide lockdown during the mass testing period, local broadcaster RTHK reported, citing Health Secretary Sophia Chan.
-Leader Carrie Lam has previously said she was not considering a city-wide lockdown for the moment.
-Empty grocery shelves were seen across several supermarkets in the Chinese-ruled financial hub as residents scooped up essentials in case of a potential lockdown.
+Empty grocery shelves were seen across several supermarkets as residents scooped up essentials after public broadcaster RTHK cited Health Secretary Sophia Chan as saying the government has not ruled out a city-wide lockdown during the mass testing period.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)